 The Amazon Echo Spot is to college students what talking Elmo was to our kids – the electronic toy everyone wants.
 Your teen can ask “Alexa,” the virtual assistant, to set an alarm, play music, get the weather forecast, have a book read to them, order a pizza or an Uber, and so much more.

 Amazon has just announced the next generation VA, Echo Show which has a touch screen and video camera so you can video chat with your college student via voice command.
-Amazon Urges You to Call Your Mother (With Alexa) …they had us at “call your mother” and think you might want to check out this new device, too!
-Amazon is offering $100 off if you purchase two of them at once.

 2. Extra Big Pillow

 Dorm beds have no headboards so adding an extra pillow will create a little bit of luxury for your freshman.
 We love oversize pillows that our kids can use to lean against the wall when they sit in bed and study.
 These Reading Pillows look wonderfully soft and are durable, too.

 The best type of bag for a college student is a duffel that can be folded and stashed away until they pack for fall break.
 This one is really durable and can last for all four years of college, and then some!

 If you have a kid in college (or soon to be going) a long charger cord may be the single most useful gift you can give them.
 They can have their phone plugged in and charging overnight yet still close enough to their dorm bed to use as an alarm!

 This is well worth the expense for any student but more so if your college kid wants to take a passport, valuable jewelry or has prescription medicines that they needs to keep secure.
 Check out this Portable Digital Safe With Cable for your freshman.